Home Blog Do All Sunglasses Protect Your Eyes From UV Rays

 • Excessively dark sunglasses are unreal.
 Dark lenses, however, may be dangerous if they don't provide enough UV protection or if the sun's rays enter the eye from the side.

 Not every lens that claims to absorb all UV light can block all UV light.
-Even if the spectrum of ultraviolet radiation reaches 400 nm, makers of lenses that absorb UV rays with wavelengths as long as 380 nm are permitted to claim full UV defense in the US.
+Even if the spectrum of ultraviolet radiation reaches 400 nm, makers of lenses that absorb UV rays with wavelengths as long as 380 nm are permitted to claim full UV defence in the US.
 Make sure the 400 nm UV light can't pass through your sunglasses.

 Prescription Sunglasses